 Can you believe that the tallest Torrey Pine tree in the world is over 126 ft (38 m) tall?

 Twenty feet and one half an inch is the circumference of the trunk.

 How Large is the Branch Spread?

-The crown of the tree measures at over 130 feet across.
+The crown of the tree measures over 130 feet across.
 That sure is a lot of shade!

 When and How Did This Tree Come About?

-Judge Thomas Ward took this challenge to heart and decided to plant a Torrey pine tree seedling in front of his home, which was a gift from his friend Thomas Stith Brandegee.
+Judge Thomas Ward took this challenge to heart and decided to plant a Torrey pine tree seedling in front of his home, a gift from his friend Thomas Stith Brandegee.
 It is believed that Thomas must have acquired the seeding from Santa Rosa Island.

 The Ward Family has been taking care of this tree ever since.
 When Florence Ward inherited the property, she suggested that the tree be protected and recognized as an official landmark.